jessitron/infra/operator-example/README.md

 [ ] give petclinic a better service name than petclinic-deployment [ ] i can put the collector back as a daemonset now, Austin figured out how to do it [ ] a real URL
+[ ] derived columns in hny so I can make something of the events [ ] get more resource events from the k8sobjects receiver

 Blog posts I could make out of this:
 - how to include a helm deployment in terraform.
 A negative of this: terraform can't tell you what it's gonna create.